 Some of the top integrations you may want to consider include social media platforms, Google Drive, Slack, Microsoft Office, and similar tools.

-Thankfully, both Canva and Photoshop offer integrations to various platforms and services to make life easier and expand functionality.
+Thankfully, both Canva and Photoshop offer integrations to various platforms and online services to make life easier and expand functionality.

 - Microsoft Powerpoint

 These are some of the more popular integrations offered on Canva.
 However, there are dozens more integrations for various apps and services popular with content creators and businesses.
 There's also offers a very helpful Canva social media scheduler.

 It's even possible to create integrations using Canva's API.
 The company provides all the documentation you will need to set up integrations with specific apps of your choosing.

 Photoshop offers significantly fewer integrations when compared to Canva.
 In total, there are only nine integrations available through Adobe, with three of them compatible with Photoshop, including:

 - Adobe Creative Cloud for Microsoft Teams

 On the other hand, Photoshop offers a range of helpful extensions that can help improve the app's functionality.
 Adobe provides an extensions marketplace where you can search for app-specific extensions (but also don't miss these Adobe alternatives).

 As of 2022, there were a total of 1782 Photoshop-specific extensions available.
 These free and paid extensions enhance everything from the functionality by adding more tools and features to expanding the image and icon library through platforms like Shutterstock.